JPISolutions/OrificeMeterConfig_JSON/README.md

 			"viscosity": 0.010268,
 			"flowExtentsion": "Method 1"
 		},

+### AGA3 - Fields
+* Contributors please update valid options if you know they are different. calculation - This specifies which version of the AGA3 calculation this meter is using.
+Valid options:
+	- AGA3 1985
+	- AGA3 1992
+	- AGA3 2013
+orificeTap - Flange or ??
+orificeDiameter - The diameter of the orifice hole in the orifice plate.
+Metric = mm.
+Imperial = inches. orificeMaterial - material the orifice plate is made of.
+See below for valid options. orificeReferenceTemperature - the temperature at which the orifice diameter was measured. pipeInsideDiameter - The internal diameter of the meter tube.
+AKA meter tube internal diameter.
+Must be stamped on the meter tube itself.
+Metric = mm.
+Imperial = inches. pipeMaterial - The material the meter tube is made out of.
+Valid orifice and pipe materials:
+- 304/316 Stainless Steel
+- 304 Stainless Steel
+- 316 Stainless Steel
+- Monel 400
+- Carbon Steel
+* These materials provide the linear coefficient of thermal expansion (available in the AGA3 standard).
+That coefficient is only good for certain flowing temperatures, as noted in the standard. pipeReferenceTemperature - The temperature at which the inside diameter was measured. baseTemperature - Temperature at 'standard' conditions.
+ISO Standard: Metric = 15degC.
+Imperial = 59degF.
+US Standard: Metric = 15.56degC.
+Imperial 60degF. basePressure - Pressure at 'standard' conditions.
+Metric = 101.325kPa.
+Imperial = 14.696psi.

 ## AGA8
 The AGA8 section contains the information about the fluid being measured.
 This information is used by the flow computer to calculate fluid density which is a primary input for the AGA3 mass flow calculation.
 Values for components will be in percent (%), not molar fraction.